alkalir/ACT_Univaq-Labs/lab2/README.md

 # Lab 2: Introduction to OpenMP Programming

-## 🧠 Objective
+## Objective

-This lab introduces students to parallel programming using **OpenMP**.
+This lab introduces to parallel programming using **OpenMP**.
 You will analyze and experiment with C programs to:

 - Understand thread creation and management.
 - Explore performance impact of parallelization.